AceOfSpades-JFK/MusicPlayer/README.md

 Every track comes with these pieces of information:

-`name`: The name of the track.
+- `name`: The name of the track.
 Idk what else to say

-`bpm`: The tempo of the track.
+- `bpm`: The tempo of the track.
 All streams should match this tempo

-`artist`: The owner of the track.
+- `artist`: The owner of the track.
 This could be the composer, the producer, or some other entity that was involved with this.

-`stream`: The audio file associated with the track.
+- `stream`: The audio file associated with the track.

 ## Planned features

-- Editor UI to add/remove music to the tracklist
-- Track BPM and time-signatures
 - Adjust playback speed
-- Time markers
-- Music switching depending on time markers
+- MusicPlayer in 2D and 3D scenes
+- Looping with intros
+- A more sophisticated playlist system...?

 ## Like what you see?